Create Course and Staff File

 Click the mouse on the Edit icon to the left of the transcript record.

 The following will display.
+Enter a valid school number in the Section School field.
 Enter a valid Section number from the Master Schedule.
-If the section number entered is not a valid section number from the Master Schedule, the record will not be included in the SCSC file.
+If the Section School is not valid, and section number entered is not a valid section number from the Master Schedule, the record will not be included in the SCSC file.
 Note: exception is Dual Enrollment Courses, see information below.

 Dual Enrollment Courses